abana-mu/landing-abana/_careers/internship-–-business-development.md

   Engage new members  online through our social media channels

-  Assist in managing our member pipeline and CRM system
+  Improve our sales pipeline and customer development strategy

   Collaborate with various teams to design and create different forms of marketing collaterals

-  Contribute to thought leadership pieces and various other content
+  Assist in the roll-out and support of product launches

   Generate and contribute new and creative ideas in brainstorming sessions